Linuxfabrik/mirror/README.md

 git clone --recurse-submodules https://github.com/Linuxfabrik/mirror.git
 ```

 Create your configuration.
 The default path is `/etc/mirror.yml`.
-Have a look at the `/opt/mirror/example.yml` file and the Synopsis below.
+Have a look at the `example.yml` file and the synopsis below.

 Install `yum-utils` and `createrepo`.